georgid/PhDThesis/README.md

 This thesis is generated based on the [Lyx PhD Template](https://github.com/chaosct/LyxPhDTemplateUPF).
 The pdf is generated with XeTex in [LyX](http://www.lyx.org/).

+The presentation folder contains the materials used in the presentation slides.
+The thesis defense video is done with camtasia 3.
+The saved project file is here [PhD_defense_georgi_video.cmproj](https://drive.google.com/open?id=0B4bIMgQlCAuqWXp3VzB1N0ZlUjQ)

 Setup
 -----